 An ODT reporter said SH8 around Beaumont was thick with police and he had heard helicopters overhead.

-A source told the ODT the armed offenders squad was deployed to the Cromwell and Alexandra area.
+A source told the ODT said armed offenders squad was deployed to the Cromwell and Alexandra area.

-Some of the AOS deployed were from Queenstown and the ODT understands helicopters were part of the operation.
+Some of the AOS deployed are from Queenstown and the ODT understands helicopters are part of the operation.

-Witness Emily Cannan said she saw a silver car speeding past Tarras about 7pm with police hot in pursuit.
+Witness Emily Cannan said she witnessed a silver car speeding past Tarras about 7pm with police hot in pursuit.

 The area near Cromwell was teeming with police and firefighters and there were several fires on the hillside.